Post 19 Rules

 Date, time and place of event leading to grievance: Date you became aware of the event, (if different):

-Grievant: File a copy of this form with any Post Officer or Employee On Duty and retain a copy for your filing.
-If you do not receive a response within 14 working days or disagree with the action taken, you may file an appeal of the grievance to the Post Executive Board.
+Grievant: File a copy of this form with any Post Officer or Employee-on-Duty and retain a copy for your filing.
+If you do not receive a response within 14 working days or disagree with the action taken, you may file an appeal of the grievance to Post #19 Board of Trustees.